 Instructions

-- Combine shredded pineapple, sugar, cinnamon stick, star anise, cloves and lemon juice in a large saucepan and simmer over medium-low heat for 30 minutes, stirring constantly.
+- Combine shredded pineapple, sugar, cinnamon stick, star anise, cloves and lemon juice in a large saucepan

 - Let the pineapple jam cool completely before handling.
 Discard cinnamon stick, star anise and cloves.